kimoppalfens/kimoppalfens.github.io/_posts/2017-08-17- Powershell App deployment toolkit - GUI.md

 - Merging of your source binaries with the PS App toolkit on a destination Share (must be UNC)
 - Creating the SCCM Application + Deployment Type
 - Adding a Software ID tag and using this as a detection mechanism (with experimental lookup function).
+- Caching of previously looked up Reg-ID's and previously used source & destination paths
 - Enumerating all DP & DP-Groups and distribute content to them
 - Generate Install & Uninstall collections based on the Application's Name

 # Pre-requisites #

-**Disclaimer :** As this is the first (beta) version of the GUI, not everything is error-handled.
+**Disclaimer :** As this is the first (beta) version of the GUI (don't let the version number fool you), not everything is error-handled.
 Also, this is my first attempt at such a project and I'm not the best Powershell coder out there anyway ;-) So it's a "learn as you go" project.

 For now, I assume that the account that launches the GUI has access to the folder that holds your source binaries (the files you want to intall) and to the UNC path where we will copy the merged application to (explained below).